julianfigueroaGL/gorilla-cast-docs/docs/advanced/mixins/mixins.md

 Mixns are chinks of code that can be reused.
 It's a way to implement the DRY principle. `Don't Repeat Yourself`

-Mixins are a flexible way to distribute reusable functionalities for Vue Components.
+Mixins are a flexible way to distribute reusable functionalities for Vue.js Components.
 A mixin object can contain any component options.
 When a comoponent uses a mixin, all options in the mixin will be `mixed` into the component's own options.

 ## Features